Illinois’ transition to electric vehicles crucial to stopping pollution-related deaths: report

 “We are hearing from community stakeholders about priorities that may need to be addressed differently than they have been in the past,” a fall 2021 city slide presentation about the study stated.

-The presentation added that the transportation, distribution and logistics industry “and related industrial activity is a critical part of the economy, but like many economic activities, it can place particular burdens on communities that need to be mitigated and addressed.”
+The transportation, distribution and logistics industry “and related industrial activity is a critical part of the economy, but like many economic activities, it can place particular burdens on communities that need to be mitigated and addressed,” according to the presentation.

 Brett Chase’s reporting on the environment and public health is made possible by a grant from The Chicago Community Trust.